tonnamb/bowling_game/README.md

   * labeled bottom-up as Figure 1
   * true = standing up, false = knocked down
   * reflects the lane control hardware
+* does nothing if end of game
+  * checked using this._isEndOfGame() method
 * update these variables:
+  * this.pinsBefore and this.pinsAfter
-  * this.pinsBefore and this.pinsAfter: used to calculate score of roll with this._comparePins()
+    * used to calculate score of roll with this._comparePins()
+    * throw error if pin stands back up after being knocked down
+  * this.score
+    * e.g. {1: {1: 10, cumScore: 20}, 2: {1: 7, 2: 3, cumScore: 37}, 3: {1: 7, 2: 0, cumScore: 44}, 4: {cumScore: 44}}
+    * update using this._calcScore()
+    * takes care of spare and strike bonuses by logic inside this._calcScore():
+      1. enable bonus flags when strike or spare (this._boolStrikeBonus1, this._boolStrikeBonus2, this._boolSpareBonus), which is tested using this._isStrike() and this._isSpare()
+      2. add score to previous frames if bonus flag is enabled
+  * this.currentFrame and this.currentRoll
-  * this.currentFrame: keep track of the current frame, i.e. player is going to roll in this frame next
+    * current frame = player is going to roll in this frame next
-  * this.currentRoll: keep track of the current roll within the current frame, i.e. player is going to roll this roll next
+    * current roll = player is going to roll this roll next
-  * this.score: keep track of score, update using this._calcScore()
+    * these information is required for this._calcScore()
+    * logic is slightly different for 10th frame
+  * this.pinsData
-  * this.pinsData: keep track of pins data for each roll, will be useful for future implementation of modifyScore method
+    * stores pins object for each roll
+    * useful for future implementation of method for modifying scores

 ### this.writeScoreBoard()